 - Assist city, county, state, and federal law enforcement agencies in their investigation of cases as they may relate to activity at the SMSC GE.
 May be required to validate video investigative results through court testimony.

 - Occasional Tasks.

-- Proficiency in word-processing, spreadsheets, and electronic mail software.
+- Strong proficiency in word-processing, spreadsheets, and electronic mail software.
 Ability to learn and utilize the various other casino specific software packages used at the Gaming Enterprise.

-- Ability to provide consistent exceptional guest service towards guests, fellow team members, and vendors/contacts.
+- Ability to provide and model consistent exceptional guest service towards guests, fellow team members, and vendors/contacts.

 - Not related to, or involved with, any Enterprise team members in a cash-handling area.